 - paying rent and employee wages

 - replacing inventory and more

-The Government of Alberta has committed up to $200 million in funding for the spring 2021 payment from the program.
+The Government of Alberta has committed up to $350 million in funding for the spring 2021 payment from the program.

 Businesses, cooperatives and non-profit organizations that were ordered to close or curtail operations as a result of public health orders issued by Alberta’s Chief Medical Officer of Health may be eligible.

-Applicants will be required to demonstrate a revenue reduction of at least 50% in April and/or May 2020 as a result of public health orders.
+Applicants will be required to demonstrate a revenue reduction of at least 30% as a result of COVID-19 public health orders.

 To be eligible, an Alberta business, cooperative or non-profit organization must meet all of the following criteria.

 - Be one of the following legal entities as of April 30, 2021:

 - corporation registered under the Business Corporations Act (Alberta)